SagitMalka/Traffic-Analysis-and-Visualization/README.md

 ## Usage

-1. Place your CSV files with packet data in the `csv_files` directory.
+1. Place your CSV files with packet data in the `resourse\csv_files` directory.
 2. Run the script using Python:

 ```bash